-16. Build A Browser Extension
+18. Build A Browser Extension

 I like this idea because it works on mobile, desktop, and tablet.

-Right now on my browser, I have LastPass to store my passwords, Hunter.io to give me email addresses from websites, the Ahrefs toolbar to give me information on websites, and an ad blocker.
+Right now on my browser, I have LastPass to store my passwords (if you're interested check out LastPass alternatives), Hunter.io to give me email addresses from websites, the Ahrefs toolbar to give me information on websites, and an ad blocker.

 Ask yourself this: what would make it easier to browse the internet?